aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/additional-features/export-dxf-to-wmf/_index.md

 Image image = Image.load(srcFile);
 ```

-## Step 2: Configure Rasterization Options
+### Step 2: Configure Rasterization Options

-Configure rasterization options to define the output page width and height.
-In this example, we set the page width and height to 100 units.
+Set up the rasterization parameters that control the size of the output WMF.
+In this example we use a 100 × 100 unit page.

 ```java
 CadRasterizationOptions rasterizationOptions = new CadRasterizationOptions();